Jack Bannister: Media career

 He was a familiar voice on BBC TV's cricket coverage from 1984 through to 1994 firstly as a summariser then moving on to commentating in 1988.
 David Gower joined the team in 1994 and eventually replaced Bannister the following summer, but Bannister continued to commentate on Natwest Trophy and Sunday League games until 1999, and had a full role at the BBC's coverage of the 1999 Cricket World Cup.

-In later life, he provided commentary on and summaries of England international cricket matches on talkSPORT.
+In later life, he provided commentary on and summaries of England international cricket matches on Talksport.

 During the 1995 South Africa vs England test match series in South Africa, he promised he would eat a newspaper if South Africa won.
 He eventually did, when South Africa won.

-For many years he wrote the highly regarded cricket column in the Birmingham Post.
+For many years he wrote the cricket column in the Birmingham Post.